-A.S.D. – Asperger’s Syndrome Screening
+A.S.D. – Asperger’s Syndrome Screening for Adults

-An Autism Spectrum Disorder Screening consists of two seventy-five minute appointments.
+An Autism Spectrum Disorder Screening consists of two seventy-five minute appointments for the assessment portion.
 It is helpful to bring a partner, close friend, or parent to at least one of the sessions, which provides another perspective for the screening.
-The appointments consist of thorough interviewing of the client and his/her partner or other and completion of an assessment tool.
+The appointments consist of thorough interviewing of the client and his/her partner/other and completion of an assessment tool.
 All of the data obtained, including any prior psychological or medical evaluations, will be considered, and impressions will be given to the client.
-This initial screening can help an individual decide on next steps in career, education and/or therapy, and whether referrals to other professionals such as a psychiatrist, learning disability specialist, or neurologist are appropriate.
-Clients sometimes want to share the diagnosis with their employer, so they can ask for and develop accommodations in the workplace.
+After the assessment portion, all the data will be reviewed and analyzed.
+In the third session, we will review and discuss the findings and next steps.